gabriel-martinez-roa/academic-kickstart/content/home/about.md

 +++

 # Biography

-I'm graduating from the [University of Wisconsin Madison](https://econ.wisc.edu).
-I'll be available for interviews in the AEA meeting at Atlanta, 2019.
+I'm an economist trained at the [University of Wisconsin](https://econ.wisc.edu/doctoral/job-market-candidates/).
+I will be available for interviewing at the 2019 AEA Meeting in Atlanta.

-{{% staticref "CV_042018.pdf" %}}Download my CV{{% /staticref %}}